samsquire/ceph/README.md

 # ceph

-I wanted to try set up ceph by myself, without ansible-ceph or ceph deploy.
+I wanted to try set up ceph by myself, without ansible-ceph or ceph deploy - note: this repository uses ansible too but is not based on the public ansible-ceph repository.
 This is a minimalist configuration of a working 3 node cluster with 1 osd per node with persistent volumes for storage in ceph.
 The `pg_num` is hardcoded to 1 and there are 3 replications of the file on each node.

 Create `.vaultpassword` file with "sam" in it and `~/secrets/local.password` and use `make decrypt` and `make encrypt` to decrypt ansible vault and encrypt.